Practical Training for People in Practice

 Fee includes delegate pack, CPD certificate of attendance, refreshments on arrival and at two further breaks during each day.
 Lunch is not included.

-Presented by Melanie Goodwin & Kathryn Livingston, Trainers & experts-by-experience, First Person Plural
+Facilitated by Melanie Goodwin & Kathryn Livingston (trainers from First Person Plural)

 Do not continue your booking online if you wish to apply for a bursary.
 If your application is successful you will be sent a discount code to complete your online booking with the bursary amount deducted from the fee charged.
 There are four x £100.00 ESTD-UK bursaries available for qualifying applicants.
 Download the bursary application form if interested in applying for an ESTD-UK bursary.
 Also available is one x 100% FPP bursary for this course This full bursary is for a counsellor, psychotherapist, or clinical psychologist who is a current or newly joining ASSOCIATE member of First Person Plural.
 To enquire about this FPP bursary send an email to FPP